Juan Gonzalez (artist): 1970s: Rise to fame

 In the late 1960s, while González attended University of Miami, he was taught the airbrush painting technique by fellow Cuban artist and then-neighbor Baruj Salinas, which González then used to achieve the large-scale Realism style that would soon gain him recognition by leading art institutions.
 His use of the airbrush as a drawing tool for detailing, rather than background and abstraction effects, was noted for being innovative and non-traditional.
 In 1969, Salinas introduced González to art figures Marta and Jesús Permuy.
-In 1970, González earned his bachelor's degree and began his graduate studies at the University of Miami, for which he received one of the few University Fellowships in art.
-By 1971, González had won several local and regional art competitions and awards, including the Klinkenberg Award (in 1969 and 1970) and the Lowe Museum's Ward Award (1971).
-In November 1971, González participated in the Miami Art Center's Thirty-Three Miami Painters exhibition, which precipitated González' pivotal career breakthrough the following year in 1972.
-The exhibition was attended by Whitney Museum curator Robert Doty, who was impressed with González's work and arranged to meet him and visit his Coral Gables art studio at 1901 Le Jeune Road.
+In 1970, González earned his bachelor's degree, began his graduate studies at the University of Miami, for which he received one of the few University Fellowships in art, and also won the Klinkenberg Award.
+By 1971, Marta Permuy had become an early supporter of his career and had helped secure him an art studio at 1901 Le Jeune Road in Coral Gables where he would produce pivotal early works that earned him his career breakthrough.
+That same year, González won the Lowe Museum's 1971 Ward Award and in November participated in the Miami Art Center's Thirty-Three Miami Painters exhibition, which precipitated González's discovery and move from Miami the following year.
+The exhibition was attended by Whitney Museum curator Robert Doty, who was impressed with González's work and arranged to meet him and visit his studio.
 Following this visit, González was added to the Whitney Museum's Whitney Annual collective exhibition for 1972, held from January 25-March 19, giving González national exposure.
 Concurrent to the Whitney Annual, González participated in the Lowe Art Museum's nationally publicized Phase of New Realism exhibition that February, cementing his association with the emerging hyperrealism movement.